 How Loyalty Conflicts Arose

-If, for example, "from above" has ordered something that "those down there" can not support, because it obviously damages the customer relationship, then the employee is in a loyalty conflict.
+If, for example, something has been ordered “from above” that “those down there” cannot carry because it obviously damages the customer relationship, then the employee is in a conflict of loyalty.

 What should he do?
 The bosses say that it is complete nonsense?
 Or refuse to carry out the measure?
 That can be professional suicide.
 Shut up and through?
 So get Company nothing but puppets, which in the end does not care.